 Hallmark's Grapes of Wrath

 Back in their high school days Frankie Baldwin (Rachael Leigh Cook - Summer Love) and Nate DeLuca (Brendan Penny - Magical Christmas Ornaments) were very much in love, except it didn't last.
 Now, years later, their paths cross again as Frankie, having never left the town, wishes to buy Sorrento Farm and the vineyard which sees her negotiating with Glow Sorrento (Jill Teed - The Christmas Train) to buy it.
 But Nate has also decided to but both Sorrento Farm and the vineyard, cutting a deal with Glow's recently divorced husband.
 With Judge Pricket (Julian Christopher - Wedding Planner Mystery) unable to deal with their case in court he suggests that at least for now they split the property in order to bring in the harvest.
 Easier said than done as not only does it lead to to them sharing the farm building but also competing with each other when it comes to the grapes.

-Love, bickering and competition are three ingredients of many a Hallmark movie and they are unsurprisingly the ingredients of "Autumn in the Vineyard", another picturesque charmer from the family entertainment factory.
+Love, bickering and competition are three ingredients of many a Hallmark movie and they are also the ingredients of "Autumn in the Vineyard", another picturesque charmer from the family entertainment factory.
 As such, and I really don't need to say this, the majority of "Autumn in the Vineyard" focuses on Frankie and Nate bickering as they fight over the land with such gems as when Nate takes the big bedroom as it is on his side Frankie uses some of her brother's police tape to cut the kitchen in half with the oven, fridge and so on all on her side.
-I could go on but of course we are talking Hallmark movie and so you know that comical bickering will end up paving the way for rekindled romance between the former high school sweethearts.
+I could go on but of course we are talking Hallmark movie and so you know that comical bickering will end up making way for rekindled romance between the former high school sweethearts.